7even/vkontakte_api/README.md

 * Authentication (getting the access_token from VK)
 * Uploading files to vk.com servers
-* Getting rid of the namespaces list
 * Rails generator for initializer

 ## Contributing

 If you want to contribute to the project, fork the repository, push your changes to a topic branch and send me a pull request.

 `vkontakte_api` is tested under MRI `1.8.7`, `1.9.2` and `1.9.3`.
 If something is working incorrectly or not working at all in one of these environments, this should be considered a bug.
-Any bug reports are welcome at Github issues.
+Any bug reports are welcome at [Github issues](https://github.com/7even/vkontakte_api/issues).